Listen to the Cancer.Net Podcast: Understanding Grief and Loss , adapted from this content

 - The personality and coping style of the person who is grieving

-- The support available from friends and family, in addition to the family's customs and beliefs surrounding death
+- The support available from friends and family

-- The religious and spiritual beliefs of the person who is grieving
+- The religious or spiritual beliefs of the person who is grieving

 Grief in different cultures

-While each person's grief is unique, the experience is shaped by his or her society and culture.
-Each culture has its own set of rituals and beliefs surrounding death and bereavement that affect the ways one experiences and expresses grief.
+Although each person's grief is unique, the experience is shaped by his or her society and culture.
+Each culture has its own set of beliefs and rituals surrounding death and bereavement that affect how people experience and express grief.
 Funerals and memorial services help people who are grieving connect with their community and share their grief.
 However, the way a person expresses or experiences grief may be at odds with cultural expectations for bereavement.
-Someone who is feeling numbness or disbelief may not cry as might be expected at a funeral.
+For example, someone who feels numbness or disbelief may not cry as might be expected at a funeral.
 Another person may experience a level of despair that feels out of step with cultural values or beliefs.
 It is important to allow people to grieve in ways that feel right to them.
-Learn more about grief among cultures .
+Learn more about grief within a cultural context .